kakkarot9712/simple_redis_go/README.md

 # Simple Redis

 This project is a simplified Redis clone implemented in Go, created as part of the CodeCrafters "Build Your Own Redis" challenge.
-It supports a subset of Redis commands and provides basic functionality for key-value storage and retrieval.
+It supports a subset of Redis commands and provides basic functionality for key-value storage and retrieval along with several redis features as described below.

 ## Supported Features